Angus beef, blue cheese, pear, and

 6 brioche buns

-Your favorite store-bought BBQ sauce or chutney
+Your favourite store-bought BBQ sauce or chutney

 A green salad, slaw, fries or wedges